nyu-software-engineering/fall-2019-chores/README.md

 ---

 ## Running our program
-To run our program, navigate to the `/client` folder within the project and run:
+To run our program, run the `npm install` command in both the root project folder, and the `/client` sub-folder.
+Run `npm run start` while within the `/client` folder.

-`nom run start`
+Additionally, this project expects a database connection, but we do not include database credentials due to security purposes.
+Therefore, for best support populate the `cluster_address.txt` file with an address to a MongoDB cluster of your choice.

 ---